 Harry Potter: The Exhibition – Cologne, Germany

-The Exhibition was hosted at the Museum Odysseum in Cologne, Germany, from October 3, 2014, to March 1, 2015.
-This was the Exhibition‘s second European stop and 12th stop overall.
+From October 3, 2014, to March 1, 2015, Harry Potter: The Exhibition was hosted at the ODYSSEUM in Cologne, Germany.
+This was its second European stop and 12th stop overall.

 Many fans are fervently looking forward to the opening of Harry Potter: The Exhibition in Cologne, which opens its doors on October 3 and allows its visitors to plunge into the magical world of Harry Potter.
 But the fans will get their money’s worth: The exhibition not only displays the most important costumes and props of the movies but also is made with a lot of passion and love for details.